fengtingzhang/blog/_posts/2017-11-15-rubyconf-2017-day-one.md

 Programmers are the middle user between end user and the machine We should encourage the community to improve interpreter and compiler errors
-* improved (accurate error) messages
+### improved (accurate error) messages

 For example, when missing a parametrized argument to a method, the current version of ruby reports
 > expected 0 argument and received 1

-That's a bug, the presented reported it and Nobu fixed it with a patch
+That's a bug, the presenter reported it and Nobu fixed it with a patch

-* more context around errors
+### more context around errors
 Elm is doing a good job about that